15 Small Living Room Decor Ideas That Actually Work in Tight Spaces

 https://www.reddit.com/r/DesignMyRoom/comments/1hcxx7i/small_living_room_ideas/

-A dark gray sectional grounds the room while a graphic black and white patterned rug creates instant visual interest. r/Frequent_Desk630 layers in pops of color through throw pillows in mustard and teal, picking up the warm tones from the light wood furniture.
-The round coffee table is small enough to navigate around but large enough to be useful.
+A dark gray sectional grounds the room while a graphic black and white patterned rug creates instant visual drama.
+Throw pillows in mustard and teal pop against the neutral base, picking up the warm tones from the light wood furniture.

 Teal Accent Wall with Built-In Storage